 This tragic story illustrates, perhaps rather ghoulishly, the meaning of unsustainable business.
 Initial success led to a ‘gold rush’ that quickly outpaced the sea cow’s ability to reproduce.
 When the hunters could no longer meet demand due to the collapsing population, the whole edifice came crashing down.

-What is meant by the phrase ‘sustainable business’?
-It’s not just about placing a few recycling bins around the office; it represents a fundamental shift in the way a business interacts with the world around it.
+It’s not just about placing a few recycling bins around the office; sustainability represents a fundamental shift in the way a business interacts with the world around it.

 To take the waste example: minimising landfill is the duty of all responsible companies, but a sustainable business will also take care to preserve its financial and human resources.
 This means challenging organisational profligacy and ensuring employees don’t burn out, as well as striving towards positive involvement in local communities.

 In practice, this could be achieved in part by offering development opportunities to all employees rather than just select groups, reducing churn and avoiding the huge costs of replacing staff.
 At the same time, businesses acting in this way will nurture a community of high-performing employees invested in the long-term success of the organisation.